Welcome! This page is your map for getting to know the NEAR platform.

 What is a blockchain?

-A blockchain is a particular kind of irreversible distributed ledger which combines aspects of both computation and data storage.
+A blockchain is a particular type of irreversible distributed ledger which combines aspects of both computation and data storage.
 Each new block which is added contains modifications to the state of the ledger that have been agreed upon by the consensus of the distributed nodes which run the network.

 Best orientation videos